ASMJC Student Government

 Welcome to Modesto Junior College and to Social Science 58.
 We hope you find that this course challenges you in the way you think, feel, and approach the world of leadership.
 President John F. Kennedy once said that “leadership and learning are indispensable to each other”.
 Social Science 58 is more than a class, it is a vehicle to bring together the world of leadership and learning for Modesto Junior College students.

 Social Science 58 is the theory and practice of leadership.
 This class was created to help students ignite their passion for leadership, service, personal growth, and development.
 Some of you may be tempted to say “I am not a leader” or you may be referred to by others as the “leaders of tomorrow”.
 Leadership, in its simplest form, is the ability to influence.
 You possess the ability to lead.
 You are not the leaders of tomorrow; you are the leaders of today!!!
 Your participation in this class will put you in a position to step out into the world with more knowledge, more confidence, and an increased desire to be innovative, creative, and active in life!
 Leadership is a journey, not a destination!
-Your experience and effort are the journey in this course; a grade is a simple destination.
+Your experience and effort is the journey in this course; a grade is a simple destination.

 -Define what leadership is